Preclinical and Clinical Trial Requirements

 2. How are clinical trials funded?

-Clinical trials are funded by sponsor (individual or legal entity, public or private, who finances the trial).
+Clinical trials are funded by sponsors (an individual or legal entity, public or private, who finances the trial).

 3. What are the requirements for preclinical and clinical trial protocols?
 Who must approve the protocols?